baggepinnen/DynamicAxisWarping.jl/README.md

 ```
 You can try a `transportcost < 1` as well, but then it is preferable to make weird alignments and I'm not sure how much sense that would make.

 See also function `dba` for barycenter averaging, but note that `dba` is known to not always produce the best barycenters.
-See, e.g., ["Spatio-Temporal Alignments: Optimal transport through space and time"](https://arxiv.org/pdf/1910.03860.pdf) for a method that produces better barycenters at the expense of a much higher computational cost.
+See, e.g., ["Soft-DTW: a Differentiable Loss Function for Time-Series"](https://arxiv.org/pdf/1703.01541.pdf) or ["Spatio-Temporal Alignments: Optimal transport through space and time"](https://arxiv.org/pdf/1910.03860.pdf) for a method that produces better barycenters at the expense of a much higher computational cost.

 #### Acknowledgements